Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

 \textbf{Evaluating Generative Adversarial Transformation.} Beyond the synthesis of new adversarial examples, our framework allows converting pre-existing images into adversarial ones as described in Sec.~\ref{sec:transform}.
-We show the accuracies of various attacks in Tab.~\ref{tab:generation}.
-Notably, \oursacro{} consistently achieves lower accuracies than the $\ell_2$ and $\ell_0$ restricted methods across all three datasets.
-The only approach outperforming it is APGDT with the $\ell_\infty$ norm.
+We show the accuracies and LPIPS scores of various attacks in Tab.~\ref{tab:generation}.
+Notably, \oursacro{} consistently achieves 0\% accuracy, lower than the $\ell_2$ and $\ell_0$ restricted methods across all three datasets, making it competitive to APGDT and LPA.
 This demonstrates \oursacro{}'s capability of generating adversarial examples.
-Surprisingly, the other unrestricted diffusion-based method, DiffAttack, yields considerably higher accuracies.
-We attribute this discrepancy to the fact that it only leverages the last view iterations of the denoising diffusion process.

-While most baselines, with the exception of FAB and DiffAttack, only assess the robustness of adversarial examples on the $\ell_p$-constraint border, \oursacro{} draws samples from the distribution of semantic-preserving adversarial examples, as explained in Sec.~\ref{sec:transform}, resulting in a more comprehensive robustness evaluation.
-Intuitively, $s_y$ controls the strength of the attack, while $s_x$ determines the possible deviation from the original image.
+Surprisingly, the other unrestricted diffusion-based method, DiffAttack, yields considerably lower attack success rates.
+We attribute this discrepancy to the fact that it only leverages the last few iterations of the denoising diffusion process.
+Finally, we observe that the LPIPS scores of \oursacro{} are comparable to the restricted methods, and competitive to the minimum perturbation method FAB when applying additional LPIPS guidance (\oursacro{}-LPIPS), demonstrating its semantic preserving property.
+We present results on more classifiers in Tab.~\ref{tab:generation_additional} and on a high-resolution dataset in Tab.~\ref{tab:high_resolution} in the appendix.
+In Tab.~\ref{tab:purification}, we show the accuracies of APGD, APGDT, and \oursacro{} on robust classifiers.
+Notably, \oursacro{} demonstrates a considerably superior attack success rate compared to the PGD-based attacks.
+We attribute this to the more comprehensive robustness assessment of \oursacro{}.
+While most baselines only assess the robustness of adversarial examples on the $\ell_p$-constraint border, \oursacro{} draws samples from the distribution of semantics-preserving adversarial examples (see Sec.~\ref{sec:transform}).